ibm-cloud-docs/containers/cs_integrations_overview.md

 |{{site.data.keyword.cloud_notm}} Classic File Storage|[{{site.data.keyword.cloud_notm}} Classic File Storage](/docs/FileStorage?topic=FileStorage-getting-started#getting-started) is persistent, fast, and flexible network-attached, NFS-based file storage that you can add to your apps by using Kubernetes persistent volumes.
 You can choose between predefined storage tiers with GB sizes and IOPS that meet the requirements of your workloads.
 For more information about how to provision file storage in your cluster, see [Storing data on {{site.data.keyword.cloud_notm}} File Storage](/docs/containers?topic=containers-file_storage#file_storage).|<img src="images/confirm.svg" width="32" alt="Feature available" style="width:32px;" />||
 |Portworx|[Portworx](https://portworx.com/products/introduction/){:external} is a highly available software-defined storage solution that you can use to manage persistent storage for your containerized databases and other stateful apps, or to share data between pods across multiple zones.
 You can install Portworx with a Helm chart and provision storage for your apps by using Kubernetes persistent volumes.
 For more information about how to set up Portworx in your cluster, see [Storing data on software-defined storage (SDS) with Portworx](/docs/containers?topic=containers-portworx#portworx).|<img src="images/confirm.svg" width="32" alt="Feature available" style="width:32px;" />||
 {: caption="Storage services"}
+{: summary="The table shows available services that you can add to your cluster to add persistent storage capabilities.
+Rows are to be read from the left to right, with the name of the service in column one, and a description of the service in column two."}

 <br />